Foundation Aiding the Elderly - FATE Foundation Aiding the Elderly (FATE) Foundation Aiding the Elderly

 Other groups have avoided becoming part of the ombudsman program, noting the way its constraints could limit their work and effectiveness.
 Their insights have proven correct.
 Several years ago, a two-year national study of advocacy organizations for nursing home residents conducted by the Department of Gerontology at the University of South Florida and funded by the Retirement Research Foundation concluded that groups that were not part of the ombudsman program had more active members and volunteers.
 This study found that non-ombudsman programs possess somewhat greater flexibility and freedom to engage in more rigorous advocacy efforts such as challenging legislative and regulatory actions.
 Private groups appear to be more aggressive in publicizing the names of deficient nursing homes and engaging in confrontational activities.
 The conclusion reached is that government run ombudsman programs do not have the same independence as do private groups.

 Some of these groups distribute newsletters about conditions in area nursing homes or statewide initiatives to reform the facilities; some testify at public hearings about the quality of nursing home care; some conduct surveys of area facilities.
 Others simply respond to concerns of those with relatives in nursing homes.
 All of us feel overwhelmed by the task of changing the lives of patients in nursing homes without a broader base of concern and without the support of those whose relatives are the residents there.
 Members of these private groups communicate together and share their dismay about the lack of improvements in nursing home care in spite of government attempts for reform.
-The public perception is that - with new laws and regulations in place-in spite of few deviations from the proper course, the nursing home industry provides good care and is being adequately monitored by local, state and federal agencies.
+The public perception is that - with new laws and regulations in place-in spite of few deviations from the proper course, the long-term care industry provides good care and is being adequately monitored by local, state and federal agencies.
 This is an unfortunate misperception, because it lulls the public and especially the relatives of nursing home patients into believing that they may relax their vigilance, that their role in improving the lives of those in facilities has been reduced, that governmental efforts have been successful and are continuing a real false sense of security.

 Although nursing home care may be improving in some facilities, in most little has changed as a result of governmental measures, whether those are new laws or regulations.
 This lack of reform is due not so much to the failures of government action as to the failure of the nursing home population and their relatives to become a force and develop a voice about their concerns and recommendations for change.
 Because the typical American is more familiar with the cares and concerns of their busy lives than with the nearby nursing home, he or she is not ready to respond as an informed citizen when new laws or regulations for long-term care facilities are proposed, or when reports of poor care or abuse in such places are reported by the media.